ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/bootstrap_not_bootstrap_tutorial.md

 ---
-topic: "Anything but BootStrap Tutorial"
+topic: "Anything but Bootstrap Tutorial"
-desc: "Learning to use anything but bootstrap for front end design, and making website that have personality."
+desc: "Learning front end design from the ground up, and making websites that have personality."
 indent: true
 ---